jef/streetmerchant/README.md

 ### Developer notes

-The command `npm run dev` can be used instead of `npm run start` to automatically restart the project when filesystem changes are detected in the `src/` folder or `.env` file.
+The command `npm run start:dev` can be used instead of `npm run start` to automatically restart the project when filesystem changes are detected in the `src/` folder or `.env` file.

 ### Customization